praj107/ParcelPanel/README.md

-ParcelPanel is an Android parcel-tracking app focused on Australian carriers, with offline-first local history, a normalized Room schema, a dark-mode Compose UI, and a local Jenkins pipeline setup for solo development.
+ParcelPanel is an Android only parcel-tracking app focused on Australian carriers (for now), with offline-first local history, a normalized Room schema, a simplistic classic dark themed UI,.

 ## Implemented in this repo